 When using Google’s Page Insights Speed tool, you may see a warning that your photos are not served in a next-gen format.
 Next-gen is another image file format denoted as WebP, similar to JPEG and PNG.
 This format uses a better image compression algorithm compared to the traditional image formats and allows images to load faster.
 However, as this is not yet the norm, you will need to do the conversion using a tool.
 The ShortPixel plugin from above allows you to do this for free.

-With browser caching, a copy of your website is stored in a browser when a user visits a website.
+With browser caching, when someone visits your website, a copy of your site is stored in their browser.
 This copy will be valid for a certain amount of time, known as TTL (Time To Leave), and after that time passes a copy will be created again.
 These copies as stored locally, hence it will require less time to load a page the next time a user will visit the website, as the browser will hold a copy of what to display.

 To implement browser caching on your blog you need to install a caching plugin, like WP Fastest Cache, W3 Total Cache or Autoptimise.
 These plugins take care and of other optimisations on issues flagged by the site speed measuring tools, such as minifying your HTML and CSS files and enabling Gzip compression.
 You don’t necessarily need to understand exactly how they work, as it can be quite technical, but in general, these changes make your website load faster.